topo-gps/ios-manual/en/maps/changing_map.rst

 In the maps screen (:ref:`Menu <sec-menu>` > Maps) you can change the current map and :ref:`purchase additional maps <sec-purchase-maps>`.

-Suppose we the main map is currently the topographic map of Great Britain, as in the example below.
+Suppose the main map is currently the topographic map of Great Britain, as in the example below.

 .. figure:: ../_static/map-change1.jpg
    :height: 568px